hernawa2/cven647hw/README.md

 Project 3 (Finite Element Analysis for spatial and temporal uncoupled consolidation settlement problem)
 - includes meshing, differential operator matrix, global K and Q matrix in uncoupled consolidation analysis, time-updating loop.

+Project 5 (Elastic Perfectly Plastic Model with Von-Mises failure criterion and no strain hardening/softening)
+- includes initial stress state, stress transformation and main strain controlled loop.
+- there is a bug on this version of the code although the output is permissible

-Please contact me if you find any bugs (which I'm sure there is)
+Please contact me at hernawa2 (at) tamu (dot) edu if you find any bugs (which I'm sure there is)